20.02.2017 - General

 Does it sound like a trip to be made?
-Organise it here
+Follow the link to organise your trip.

 2. Discovered in 1835, The Shell Grotto is an underground passageway where the walls and the roof have been artistically decorated with 4.6 million seashells.
 The purpose of this unique dwelling remains unknown but its construction is believed to date from 3000 years ago.

 3. Not a hidden gem but one with plenty of stories and shrouded in legend, Canterbury Cathedral is best known for the murder of Archbishop Thomas Becket, and subsequently the pilgrimage that followed the tragedy.
 However, the Cathedral hosts political, historical and religious artefacts including manuscripts, photos, maps and records.
 Make sure you allow enough time to fully explore this fascinating historic landmark.
-You can organise your trip here.
+Follow the link to organise your trip.

 4. Dover Tunnel, Dover